dsi-agpt/minibus-skeleton/README.md

 Minibus skeleton is a sample implementation for Minibus application available on [Github](https://github.com/dsi-agpt/minibus) and [Packagist](https://packagist.org/packages/dsi-agpt/minibus).
 Minibus is a minimalist data bus written on top of Zend Framework 2 / Doctrine 2.
 It provides a framework to write data transfer scripts and a GUI to manage them.
 Minibus is intended for people who prefer develop data transfers with their usual framework rather than design them via a graphical interface.
 Coding data transfers can be a good way to acclimate newcomers to Zend Framework.
 Don't use Minibus if your transfers involve very large amounts of data or if you have important performance requirements.
-Indeed, Zend and the ORM layer will be detrimental with respect to the consumption of memory and the execution time.
+Indeed, Zend and the ORM layer will be detrimental regarding to the consumption of memory and the execution time.

 ##Demo